Flutterwave/Python-v2/README.md

 This function allows you to activate a subscription.

->subscription_id: This is the subscription ID, which can be obtianed from the Flutterwave Dashboard.
+>subscription_id: This is the subscription ID, which can be obtained from the Flutterwave Dashboard.

 A sample call to activate a subscription is: